EU-TEACHING/teaching-ai-toolkit/README.md

 At the moment the AI-Toolkit offers the following base classes:

 - **LearningModule**: a Python class every learning module node can inherit from.
 It implements the basic API of a learning module node (both for inference/eval and training).
+- **TrainingBuffer**: a Python class every learning module node can inherit to support data buffering and make training easier.
 - **ESN**: general Echo State Network (ESN) for sequential classification implemented in Tensorflow.

 ## Currently Available Nodes